winkm89/teachPress/readme.txt

 * Bugfix: Fix styling of disabled tablenav buttons in all shortcodes
 * Bugfix: [tp_cloud show_tags_as="none"] doesn't hide the tag line of each publication (#107)
 * Bugfix: Missing keywords in the bibtex output of the cite function
+* Bugfix: [tpcloud, tplist, tpsearch]: Fix colspan for headline rows in the publication list

 = 6.2.5 (07.04.2019) =
 * New: [tplist]: HTML anchor added